leandromoreira/linux-network-performance-parameters/README.md

   * **Check command:** `sysctl net.core.netdev_budget_usecs`
   * **Change command:** `sysctl -w net.core.netdev_budget_usecs value`
   * **How to monitor:** `cat /proc/net/softnet_stat; or a better tool https://raw.githubusercontent.com/majek/dump/master/how-to-receive-a-packet/softnet.sh`
 * **What** - `netdev_budget` is the maximum number of packets taken from all interfaces in one polling cycle (NAPI poll).
-In one polling cycle interfaces which are registered to polling areprobed in a round-robin manner.
+In one polling cycle interfaces which are registered to polling are probed in a round-robin manner.
 Also, a polling cycle may not exceed `netdev_budget_usecs` microseconds, even if `netdev_budget` has not been exhausted.
 * **How:**
   * **Check command:** `sysctl net.core.netdev_budget`
   * **Change command:** `sysctl -w net.core.netdev_budget value`